Non-Stock Item (NSI)

 x.xx

-Method 1: Through the Quote or Job Card Module (Recommended)
+Method 1: Through Quote or Job Card (Recommended)

-This method is preferred because you can record the cost price while creating the quotation or job card.
+This is the preferred method because you can capture the correct cost price at the time of quoting or job creation.

-The system uses this cost for Stock Turnover reporting and profit calculations.
+The system will use this cost for Stock Turnover reporting and profit margin calculations.

 Non_Stock_Item